-The process of risk identification and assessment is intrinsic within RBCEL's pursuit of approved business strategies and is part of the risk oversight responsibilities undertaken by the support functions outlined in this document.
+Risk identification and assessment occur in the normal course of businesses pursuing approved business strategies, and as part of the execution of risk oversight responsibilities by Group Risk Management and Regulatory Compliance, with support and advice, where applicable, by Finance, Corporate Treasury, and other Functional Units.

 Risk identification is embedded within a wide range of activities, including but not limited to:

-- The approval of new products, transactions, client relationships, projects or initiatives; - Business strategy development; - ICAAP, stress testing and recovery planning; - Risk appetite formulation; - Monitoring and reporting; and - Ongoing assessment of industry and regulatory developments.
+- The approval of new products, transactions, client relationships, projects, or initiatives; - Business strategy development; - Internal Capital Adequacy Assessment Process, stress testing, and Recovery Planning; - Risk appetite articulation; - Monitoring and reporting; and - Ongoing assessment of industry and regulatory developments.